 Even hormonal imbalances caused by lifestyle changes or medications can cause the amount of discharge to double as your period approaches.
-This guide covers the must-knows about clear discharge before period: causes, color, consistency, odor and amount.
+This guide covers the must-knows about clear discharge before, during and instead of period: causes, color, consistency, odor and amount.

 A lot of women report vaginal discharge and missed periods.
 If this is your case too, the chances are that you are pregnant.
 Is there more discharge than usually?
 Does it soak through your underwear?

 Clear slimy discharge occurs due to your body stepping up estrogen levels in early pregnancy.
 This doesn’t happen only as a result of hormonal changes, but also as a response from your body against bacteria and potential infections.
 By increasing the amount of vaginal discharge, your body creates a barrier against organisms that might travel to the uterus and cause infections.
 Moreover, it also helps keep your vagina clean and maintain its very acidic pH as well.

 When a number of hormones increases, you have no period but clear discharge instead.
 However, some women have the discharge along with period, which is still quite common and doesn’t affect their pregnancy.
 Some have late periods throughout their entire pregnancy and still give birth to healthy babies.